wolkykim/qlibc/README.md

 qLibc is currently one of the most functionally-complete, publicly-licensed C/C++ libraries.
 The goal of the qLibc project is to provide a **simple and powerful general purpose C/C++ library** that includes all kinds of containers and general library routines.
 It provides a ready-made set of common container APIs with a consistent API look.

-## qLibc Copyright

-Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

-1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.

-2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

-Please refer LICENSE file included in the package to retain the full version.

 ## API Reference

 * [qlibc Core API Reference](http://wolkykim.github.io/qlibc/doc/html/files.html)